What you really need to start your photography business

 A fancy camera.
 Wait until you have more clients and some revenue to invest in a professional camera, and if you have no camera at all, you can purchase a rather inexpensive ($300 – $400 camera) that will work great for you at first.
 I would suggest upgrading the lens though as the kit lenses (the lens that usually come with a camera), are not the best.

 My recommendation for your first lens is to get a 50mm prime lens.
 Both Canon and Nikon have a very nice entry level 50mm, often referred to as the nifty fifty, and it will make a huge difference.
+Check my blog post here to see how it can help your food photography.

 You also don’t need a lot of backdrops or props to get started.
 If you should food, focus on the food and ingredients.
 If you shoot products, they are the star!
 As for your backdrops, you can also make your own backdrops for a very reasonable price and use props you find around your house or bought in thrift stores.
 This can actually be a great creative exercise.